ansys/pyoptislang/doc/source/user_guide/project_content.rst

 Project structure
 -----------------
 The optiSLang project can be represented by a rooted tree structure.
-This structure consists of nodes and connections between them.
-On the top level, there is one node designated as a project root system which is represented by the :class:`RootSystem() <ansys.optislang.core.nodes.RootSystem>` instance.
-Each :class:`System() <ansys.optislang.core.nodes.System>` (for example :class:`RootSystem() <ansys.optislang.core.nodes.RootSystem>`, :class:`ParametricSystem() <ansys.optislang.core.nodes.ParametricSystem>`) has a method :func:`get_nodes() <ansys.optislang.core.nodes.get_nodes>` which returns all its direct children nodes.
-This provides an ability to determine whole project structure.
-The example below shows how to go through all nodes in the project and print information about them.
+This structure consists of nodes and the connections between these nodes.
+On the top level, there is one node designated as a project root system.
+It is represented by the :class:`RootSystem() <ansys.optislang.core.nodes.RootSystem>` instance.
+Each :class:`System() <ansys.optislang.core.nodes.System>` , such as the :class:`RootSystem() <ansys.optislang.core.nodes.RootSystem>` class or :class:`ParametricSystem() <ansys.optislang.core.nodes.ParametricSystem>` class, has a :func:`get_nodes() <ansys.optislang.core.nodes.get_nodes>` method that returns all its direct children nodes.
+This provides the ability to determine the entire project structure.

+The code shows how to go through all nodes in the project and print information about them:

 .. code:: python